DIY Plans for a Chunky Coffee Table with a Modern Twist

 Fill the holes and finish as desired!

 Fabulous!!
-Build this modern chunky coffee table to fit into any design scheme and create the perfect piece of furniture in front of a fireplace, in a family room, or on an enclosed porch!
+Build this modern wood coffee table to fit into any design scheme and create the perfect piece of furniture in front of a fireplace, in a family room, or on an enclosed porch!
+Have questions about the plans?
+Leave a comment below!